isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-can-bearded-dragons-eat-onions.markdown

 Onion has other nutritional components that may be of nutritional value for your bearded dragon.
 For every 100 grams of onions sliced for analysis, the following nutritional components will be found:
 1. Calcium  23 milligrams ,**Phosphorus  29 milligrams**& Potassium  146 milligrams
 2. Iron  0.21 milligrams & Magnesium  10 milligrams
-3. Protein  1.1 gram, Sugars  4.24 grams &    Carbohydrates  9.34 grams
+3. Protein  1.1 gram, Sugars  4.24 grams &Â Â Â  Carbohydrates  9.34 grams
 4. *Folate (Folic Acid)  19 micrograms & Vitamin C (L-ascorbic acid)  7.4 milligrams*
 5. *Pantothenic Acid (B5)  0.123 milligrams*& Niacin (B3)  0.116 milligrams
 By observation, it is clear that the phosphorous (written in bold) levels in sample is far much high as compared to calcium.
 In addition, the acidity level in different onion nutritional components (written in italic) are far much high too.
 This means that onions are not suitable for bearded dragon at whatever case.